 Danny Glover was born on this date in 1946.
 He is a Black actor and director, and activist.

 Danny Lebern Glover was born in San Francisco.
 He is a graduate of San Francisco State University.
 As a young man, he was a member of the Black Panther Party.
 At the University, he met and married his wife, Asake Bomani, in 1975; they have one child named Mandisa.

 He reached box office gold status with the three Lethal Weapon movies.
 Glover contributed an amusing cameo in "Maverick"(1994).
 That same year Glover made his directorial debut with the Showtime channel short film "Override."
-In 1998, Glover again had his role for "Lethal Weapon 4," and that same year gave a stirring performance in the little-seen "Beloved."
-He also joined the ranks of actors such as Humphrey Bogart, Elliot Gould, and Robert Mitchum who have portrayed Raymond Chandler's private eye detective Phillip Marlowe in the episode "Red Wind" of the Showtime network's 1995 series "Fallen Angels."
+In 1998, Glover again had his role in "Lethal Weapon 4," That same year gave a stirring performance in the little-seen "Beloved."
+He also joined the ranks of actors such as Humphrey Bogart, Elliot Gould, and Robert Mitchum, who have portrayed Raymond Chandler's private eye detective Phillip Marlowe in the episode "Red Wind" of the Showtime network's 1995 series "Fallen Angels."

 On television, Glover played the title role in "Mandela" (1987), Joshua Deets in the 1989 miniseries "Lonesome Dove," legendary railroad man John Henry in a 1988 installment of Shelley Duvall's "Tall Tales," and the mercurial leading character in the 1989 "American Playhouse" revival of "A Raisin in the Sun."

 In March 1998, he was appointed ambassador to the United Nations Development Program.
 Among his many awards, he has won five NAACP Image Awards for his achievements as a black actor.
 Danny Glover is also chairman of TransAfrica.